raelo24/Terraform-Azure/README.md

 local.xxxx
 ```
 ### Service Plan ###
 The service plan is created with a module with properties like os type, sku name.
+One service plan is created per environment.

 ```
 module "service_plan" {